 Of course, we do not know this to be true but, based on previous experience, we assume it is.
 To that end the efficient and effective use, during hypnotherapy, of such everyday statements become intertwined with the part of the mind most associated with the fear you have; whatever the underlying cause!

-Statistically cars and motorbikes are far more dangerous yet most people would not give up driving if they were involved in a car or motorbike accident.
-So, from this we can reasonably assume the fear of flying to be out of context with the risk or at the very least, an irrational fear and rarely based on personal experience.
+Statistically, cars and motorbikes are far more dangerous yet most people would not give up driving if they were involved in a car or motorbike accident.
+So, from this, we can reasonably assume the fear of flying to be out of context with the risk or at the very least, irrational fear and rarely based on personal experience.

 If you are Interested to explore how my hypnotherapy services can help YOU to conquer this and many other fears, then why not call for an informal chat or book a Free Consultation?